lee-zhg/segment-pdf-discovery/README.md

 > selector_tags is an array that specifies the heading tags documents can be segmented on.

-* The number of segments per document is limited to 250.
+* At the time of writing, the number of segments per document is limited to 250.
 Any document content remaining after 249 segments will be stored within segment 250.

 * Each segment counts towards the document limit of your plan.
 Discovery will index segments until the plan limit is reached.
 See Discovery pricing plans for document limits.